 In December 2020, the Company entered into a new lease agreement as lessee with Megaworld covering the Company's new office space, and recognized the related right-of-use asset and lease liability in relation to this new lease agreement.
-The carrying amounts of the right-of-use asset and lease liability as of December 31, 2022 amounted to P52.5 million and P53.8 million, respectively, while the carrying amounts of the right-of-use asset and lease liability as of December 31, 2023 amounted to P34.5 million and P35.8 million, respectively (see Note 13).
+The carrying amounts of the right-of-use asset and lease liability as of December 31, 2022 amounted to P52.5 million and P53.8 million, respectively, while the carrying amounts of the right-of-use liability as of December 31, 2023 amounted to P34.5 million and P35.8 million, respectively (see Note 13).

 In January 2021, the Company entered into another lease agreement as lessee with Megaworld covering the Company's new office space.
 The Company recognized right-of-use asset and lease liability amounting to P68.2 million and P62.1 million, respectively, in relation to this new lease agreement.
-The carrying amounts of the right-of-use asset and lease liability as of December 31, 2022 amounted to P40.9 million and P40.8 million, respectively, while the carrying amounts of the right-of-use asset and lease liability as of December 31, 2023 amounted to P27.3 million and P27.6 million, respectively (see Note 13).
+The carrying amounts of the right-of-use asset and lease liability as of December 31, 2022 amounted to P40.9 million and P40.8 million, respectively, while the carrying amounts of the right-of-use asset and lease liability as of December 31, 2023 amounted to P40.9 million and P40.8 million, respectively, while the carrying amounts of the right-of-use asset and lease liability as of December 31, 2023 amounted to P40.3 million and P27.6 million, respectively (see Note 13).